 Why is My Website Slow To Load?

 The modern website user has the concentration of a goldfish and the more time a website takes to load the faster they will close the tab or click the back button.
-The average website visitor expects a website to load in two seconds or less, even as most websites will load in 7.25 seconds or more.
+The average website visitor expects a website to load in two seconds or less, even though most websites will load in 7.25 seconds or more.

 Given that up to 65% of web visitors expect a website to load in 2 seconds just a single second added to the load time can have the following effects according to KISSMetrics: